TIK9022 – The Dark Sides of Innovation

 The participants will first be presented with the positive bias in innovation studies, and then discuss relevant illustrations and analyses of the dark sides of innovation.
 The participants will also reflect upon theories and methodologies that can be used to assess together positive and negative impacts, economic and non-economic, within a common framework.
 Finally, the participants will also be encouraged to reflect upon the implications and challenges for research and innovation policy.

 The course will be designed as a combination of online lectures and group discussions.
 The course will be structured around online academic presentations of some core themes provided by international guest scholars with specific expertise on innovation and welfare (Barry Bozeman, Ron Boschma, Fulvio Castellacci, Davide Consoli, Elisa Giuliani, Magnus Gulbrandsen, Simona Iammarino, Maria Savona).

 The participants will also be asked to identify, analyze and present to the other participants a few selected cases and concrete examples of dark sides of innovation.
 Overall, the intention is that the course will foster PhD students’ ability to critically assess multiple impacts of innovation, and use these critical insights in their own PhD work.

-Admission to a PhD programme is required for participation in this course, preferably in one of the NORSI partner institutions.
+Admission to a PhD program is required for participation in this course, preferably in one of the NORSI partner institutions.
 Other candidates can be accepted by application to the course coordinator.

 Applicants are to submit

-- a letter of confirmation regarding candidacy within a PhD programme.
+- A letter of confirmation regarding candidacy within a PhD program.

 Formal prerequisite knowledge